psych-214-fall-2016/project-red/report/report.md

 *(Cooridnate mapping, random jitter first pass: 8mm FWHM smoothing w/ first volume as reference,, second pass: 4mm FWHM smoothing w/ mean functional of first pass as reference)*

 <img src="figures/r_2pass_mean_sub-10159_task-rest_bold.png" width = "600" align = "center">

+These two pass relaignment methods were based on ideas from the following paper: Jenkisnon et al., NeuroImage 17, 825–841 (2002)

+Overall, the relaignment functions implemented here were able to capture some of the largest drift and overall patterns of misalignment between volumes - this can be clearly observed in the red trace in the translations plot.
+However, more subtle patterns of drift, especially in rotations, were not captured very well by these functions.
+We think this is the case because SPM employs cost funcitons and optimization using first adn second order derivatives (among other techniques) that help to avoid the trapof local minima in optimizing voluem realignment.
+Overall, smoothing the volumes by 5mm aided in captring overall patterns, while a two-pass approach (even to the mean functional image) did not greatly aid in the realignment process.
+Of note, the crucial assumption here is that the SPM realignment outputs are in face 'correct.'
+In reality, we cannot know this is the case.
+However, it serves as an important comparison of how their approach builds on the more simple methods implemented here.